-Blackberry Plant, or Southern Blackberry, is wonderful for those looking to raise their own produce
+Blackberry Plant, or Southern Blackberry, is Wonderful for those Looking to Raise their Produce

-Southern Blackberry, also called the sawtooth blackberry for the saw like thorns on its vines, is common across the Southeastern United States.
+Southern Blackberry, also called the sawtooth blackberry for the saw-like thorns on its vines, is shared across the Southeastern United States.

-Blackberry Plant thrives along the eastern coast, as well as in the cool-night areas of the Appalachians, Ozarks, and Blue Ridge Mountains
+Blackberry Plant Thrives along the Eastern Coast, as well as in the Cool-Night areas of the Appalachians, Ozarks, and the Blue Ridge Mountains

-The bud, or flower, of the blackberry, will turn white and bloom before a berry is produced, most of the time a stem will jut out from the stalk, or vine.
+The bud, or flower, of the blackberry will turn white and bloom before a berry is produced; most of the time, a stem will jut out from the stalk or vine.
 This is where the berry or berries will hang when they grow.
 The vines are covered with thorns of no more than an inch or two.
 The barbs are green at the base, red in the middle, and white or bright red/pink at the pointed tip.
-This beautiful plant's vines will grow along a fence or any structure near to where you plant them.
+This beautiful plant's vines will grow along a fence or any structure near where you plant them.